golemfactory/golem-wiki/About/Use-Cases.md

 #### Verification

-The user may choose simple verification, however the correctness of the computation will not be checked (only image size and type is checked).
-Alternatively they may choose advanced verification, then a random, small part of the image is rendered locally and compared with the received result.
-This method is more secure but also slower.
+A random, small part of the image is rendered locally and compared with the received result using machine learning algorithm.

 #### Task specific options guide